powerpool-finance/powerpool-agent-v2-node/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/powerpool-finance/powerpool-agent-v2-node/main.yml?branch=master)

-The node monitors on-chain events and executes jobs when required.
-This node is distributed as a Docker image and a DappNode package.
-However, you can also build it from the source by following the instructions.
+The node monitors on-chain events and executes jobs when required. his node is distributed as a Docker image and a DappNode package.
+However, you can also build it from the source by following the instructions below.

 Detailed instructions on how to setup a Keeper Node:
 * <a href="https://github.com/powerpool-finance/powerpool-agent-v2-compose" target="_blank">Install Power Agent V2 using Docker</a>